DylanMashini/over-under-notebook/02 - Deciding on The Chassis.md

 - Increased Traction will allow us to be defensive
 - Design Flexibility allows us to mount sub-assemblies easier
 - Simplicity of Code
-- Already have experience deciding
+- Already have experience designing
-- Easier to get over the bar
+- Easier to get over the center bar

 ##### Cons:
 - Limited Maneuverability makes efficient operation on the field more difficult
-- Larger Footprint
 - Limited Aesthetic Appeal (Doesn't look Cool)
+- Too Basic
+- Not an X Drive

 ### Making Sense of Our Options